prasunanand/gsoc_blog/sciruby_blog.md

 end
 ```

-NMatrix#method(arg) has been implemented using Bivariate functions provided by Commons-Maths API and Java Maths library API.
+NMatrix#method(arg) has been implemented using Bivariate functions provided by Commons-Maths API and Java Maths API.

 ```ruby
 def gamma